Cisco ACI

 Use Network Policies:

 Kubernetes Network Policies allow you to define and enforce rules for network traffic within your cluster.
-By utilizing network policies effectively, you can isolate workloads, control ingress and egress traffic, and prevent unauthorized communication between pods.
-This helps in reducing the attack surface and enhancing the overall security posture of your Kubernetes environment.
+Utilizing network policies effectively can isolate workloads, control ingress and egress traffic, and prevent unauthorized communication between pods.
+This helps reduce the attack surface and enhance the overall security posture of your Kubernetes environment.

 Employ Pod Security Policies: